MinhajurRahmanCIS/Inventory-System-server/README.md

 # Created By TEAM RUNTIME TERROR!
-This is a cloud kitchen Foodie Service Website.
+This is a Inventory System Website.
 ## Members  –
 1. Minhajur Rahman
 2. Kashpia Hasan Orpa